sacokoala/HoloPointCloud/README.md

 3. Display Point Cloud Data<br />
 4. Point Cloud Data can be found in the following places.<br />
    User Files \ LocalAppData \ HoloPointCloud_* \ LocalState \ *.off<br />

+If it exceeds 15 times, the program stops due to insufficient memory.